Our Story

 The Robben Island Museum (RIM) is the custodian of one of the world's most significant heritage sites, preserving the layered histories of incarceration, resistance, and human resilience that unfolded on the island over centuries.
 As a UNESCO World Heritage Site, Robben Island stands as a global symbol of the triumph of the human spirit over injustice.

-As the host and institutional partner of the Robben Island Invitational, the Museum provides not only the physical setting but the ethical and historical grounding of the festival.
+As the host and institutional partner of The Robben Island Invitational, the Museum provides not only the physical setting but the ethical and historical grounding of the festival.
 Its commitment to education, memory, and public engagement makes it an ideal home for a gathering dedicated to freedom, literature, and learning.

 World Heritage Volunteers Initiative